numpy/numpy/doc/neps/nep-0012-missing-data.rst

 exception if the inputs are arrays with NA-masks, something not supported by the Python buffer protocol.

-Numerical Python - jpl website
+Numerical Python - JPL website
 ------------------------------

 http://dsnra.jpl.nasa.gov/software/Python/numpydoc/numpy-13.html